Happy birthday to Jean Dunand!

 2024 Update

-Last year, I was watching an episode of Antiques Roadshow when something unexpected caught my eye.
+Recently I was watching an episode of Antiques Roadshow when something unexpected caught my eye.
 The appraiser, Kerry Shrives, was about to evaluate a stunning enameled copper vase.
-As soon as I saw it, I recognized the distinctive style and intricate craftsmanship—it was unmistakably a piece by Jean Dunand.
-My excitement grew as I eagerly awaited the appraisal, already knowing it was a masterful work by the renowned artist.
-When Shrives confirmed it was indeed a Dunand vase from around 1920, I felt a thrill of recognition and appreciation for his enduring artistry.
+As soon as I saw it, I recognized the distinctive style and intricate craftsmanship—could it be a piece by Jean Dunand?
+When Shrives confirmed it was indeed a Dunand vase from around 1920, I felt a thrill of recognition and appreciation for his enduring artistry—and some envy at the great deal the owner got on the vase!
 It was a delightful reminder of Dunand’s incredible impact on the world of decorative arts.

 Bon anniversaire to a true master!